 DSS 06 - Evaluating controls over business processes alignment of control activities over business processes with objectives.
 DKI Jakarta Province needs to carry out routine monitoring and review problems that occur in the continuity of business processes, document, evaluate, and be documented as a source of information.

+Over the last five year, Jakarta Province launched ambitious program for reinforcing government public services with the help of information and technology.
+The deep-expanding use of the IT through super-apps, JAKI is helping Jakarta implement fully integrated public services to give convenience for all.
+The IT public services basis makes faster and more accurate response to request and queries 24 hours a day, 7 days in a week, 30 days in a month, shortly creating new channel between Jakarta and citizens.
+This is in turn is forcing greater openness and transparency among stakeholders, all parties, all departments, all levels than in conventional ways.
+A key element effective of IT management project is the establishment of comprehensive evaluation on how it operates.
+The result, the level of IT capability has been particularly evident for Province, where Jakarta IT management have taken a strong responsibility in its job.
+On the other hand The Jakarta Province has identified ensuring budgets are allocated to support the IT projects.
 4. Conclusion

 Based on COBIT 2019 Framework, the selected business process capability level of Jakarta Province is at level 4 in the APO02 business process (managed strategy), APO03 (managed enterprise architecture).
 And BAI05 (managed organizational change).
 The achievement level indicates that the process has been well defined, understood by IT agency officers, and achieved its quantitative goals.
 Meanwhile, DSS06 (managed business process control) has capability level 3, where the business process has achieved its objectives by utilizing organizational assets and is organized.
 A whole business process is well defined, but not all Jakarta IT government officers understand it.
 The results of the study show that the capability level is three of 4 scales as a target.
 The gap value of 0.25 indicates that technology and information management have been implemented and running well, but each business process needs improvement to reach the maximum level.
 Despite the gap between as-is and to-be, Jakarta's capability level is impressive.
 It reflects the persistent injection of IT with adequate support in a rigid bureaucracy system.